remix-run/remix/docs/future/vite.md

 Remix is now just a Vite plugin, so you'll need to hook it up to Vite.

-👉 Create a `vite.config.ts` at the root of your Remix app:
+👉 Replace `remix.config.js` with `vite.config.ts` at the root of your Remix app:

 ```ts filename=vite.config.ts
 import { unstable_vitePlugin as remix } from "@remix-run/dev";